multiversx/mx-sdk-dapp/README.md

     minGasLimit?: number (optional, defaults to 50_000);
     sessionInformation?: any (optional, defaults to null) extra sessionInformation that will be passed back to you via getSignedTransactions hook;
     signWithoutSending?: boolean // (optional, defaults to false), the transaction will be signed without being sent to the blockchain;
-    completedTransactionsDelay?: number // delay the transaction status from going into "completed" state;
+    completedTransactionsDelay?: number // delay the transaction status from going into "successful" state;
     redirectAfterSigning?: boolean // (optional, defaults to true), whether to redirect to the provided callbackRoute;
     });
 ```